Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/monitoring.md

 ## Stackdriver Logging

 - Allows us to store, search, analyze and alert on log data on events from GCP and AWS
-- Logging includes storage for logs, an user interface Logs Viewer and an API to manage logs programmatically
+- Logging includes storage for logs, a user interface for Logs Viewer and an API to manage logs programmatically
 - Logs are retained for 30 days, we can export logs into Cloud Storage, BigQuery and Cloud Pub/Sub
 - Logging Agent: can be installed on VM instances for gathering logs